J. P. Stevens High School: History

 Located in the Oak Tree neighborhood of the township, it rapidly expanded as the northern part of Edison grew, including residents from the Stephenville and New Dover communities.
 Originally, JPS was a senior high school, serving grades 10 through 12.
 In 1984, the Edison School District changed the junior high schools into middle schools, adding 9th grade into JPS.

 Students

 The population of J.P.
 Stevens High School enters primarily from Woodrow Wilson Middle School and John Adams Middle School.

-From the time it opened through the 1980s, the school's students were mostly Caucasian, with an African American minority coming from the Potters neighborhood.
-Beginning in the 1980s, J. P. Stevens saw increasing numbers of Indian-Americans.
-The largest group of students at J.P.
-Stevens is Asian American.

-The average class size of the school is about 37 students.
-The school's ratio of students to computers is 1 to 1 while the state average is 4 to 1.

 In the 2009–10 school year, on the Language Arts section of the High School Proficiency Assessment (HSPA), 53.1% of students scored proficient and 39.8% scored advanced.
 On the Math section of the test, 34.5% scored proficient and 54.1% scored advanced.
 The average SAT score was 1741 out of 2400.
 The Advanced Placement (AP) participation rate is 37.3%.
 The average attendance rate is 96.8%.
 The school had a suspension rate of 10%.
 98.9% of JPS seniors graduated.
 80% of the graduating seniors planned to go on to four-year colleges and another 16.9% of the graduating seniors expected to go on to two-year colleges.